 Candyman found new victims in 2021

 The latest Candyman landed in theaters last August.
 The R-rated slasher–called a “spiritual sequel” to the original–brought new terrors to horror fans everywhere.
+You can read our movie review of Candyman 2021 here.

 The History of Candyman